Nagarame Nanni

 Nagarame Nanni is a 1967 Malayalam language film, written by M. T. Vasudevan Nair and directed by A. Vincent.
-The film stars Prem Nazir, Usha Nandhini, Madhu and K. P. Ummer among others.
+The film stars Madhu, Prem Nazir, Usha Nandhini and K. P. Ummer among others.
 The film tells the story of a family that migrates from a village to the city of Madras in search of a better life.
 The theme was about the lure of the city and how the dreams of villagers are shattered by its inexorable logic of greed.
-The plot is similar to the 1965 film The Conquerors of the Golden City, directed by Getin Gurtop and the 1964 film Birds of Exile (Gurbet Kuslari in Turkish) by Halit Refig.
-K. Balachander's Tamil film Pattina Pravesham (1977) was based on all these three films.
+The plot is similar to the 1964 film Birds of Exile (Turkish original title: Gurbet Kuşları) by Halit Refiğ.
+K. Balachander's Tamil film Pattina Pravesam (1977) was based on all these three films.

 Film expert B. Vijayakumar of The Hindu described the film as "one of the best social movies produced in Malayalam."